 To make full use of the data, you can use MyLibrary to read the JMDs when you load your audio.
 You can then manage, tag and export the songs to the playout system of your choice.
-The cost of this data is £50 and represents the time and effort taken to create it.
+The cost of this data is £50 and represents the time and effort taken to create and maintain it.
 The files are delivered by e-mail – it is your responsibility to ensure that you can receive an e-mail attachment of around 8MB.

 You will receive the following :